mkdoc/mkapi/README.md

   -L, --lang=[LANG]    Language for fenced code blocks (default: javascript).
   -i, --indent=[NUM]   Number of spaces for JSON (default: 2).
   -a, --ast            Print AST as JSON.
-  -h, --help           Display this help and exit.
+  --[no]-private       Enable or disable private symbols --[no]-protected     Enable or disable protected symbols -h, --help           Display this help and exit.
   --version            Print the version and exit.